OWASP/www-project-wrongsecrets/index.md

 ## Description

 WrongSecrets is based on Java, Docker, Terraform, and a bit of scripting fun.
-It contains more than 20 exercises with various "hidden" secrets - which you need to find.
+It contains more than 25 exercises with various wrongly stored or misconfigured secrets - which you need to find.
+Finding these secrets will
+ - Help you to look for secrets being misconfigured at your own environment, or target environments for bug bounties.
+ - Help you to re-evaluate your own secrets management practices as well.

 ## Contributors